Abnormal Fetal Position and Presentation

 Brow presentation

 Brow presentation is similar to face presentation, but the baby’s neck is less extended.
 A fetus in brow presentation has the chin untucked, and the neck is extended slightly backward.
-As the term “brow presentation” suggests, the brow (forehead) is the part that is situated to go through the pelvis first.
+The brow (forehead) is the part situated to go through the pelvis first.
 Vaginal delivery can be difficult or impossible with brow presentation, because the diameter of the presenting part of the head may be too big to safely fit through the pelvis.

 what is brow presentation?